swells/js-client-library/README.md

 }
 ```

-- Open your browser to _http://localhost:8080_ and select an example
+- Open your browser and select an example `.html` file to run.
+All examples
-`.html` file to run.
-All examples simply print to stdout.
+simply print to stdout viewable from your browser debug console.

 Alternatively, you can run the examples as is without moving them via the
 embedded web server if you have [Node.js](http://nodejs.org/download/) installed: